What it is

 403 Forbidden

-Problem: Token lacks required permissions for the endpoint
+Problem: Token lacks required scopes for the endpoint Solutions:

-- Verify endpoint requires the permission you think it does
+- Verify endpoint requires the scope you think it does

 429 Too Many Requests